 Are court hearings held in public?
 Are court documents available to the public?
+Are there circumstances in which hearings can be held in private?
+Is there a mechanism to preserve documents disclosed as part of the court process?

 Hearings in civil proceedings must be accessible to the public, except for cases involving state secrets, privacy issues or topics otherwise stipulated under the law.